fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 I am a patient with bipolar who recently had a major depression episode.
 It's often said that companionship is one of the most important parts of treating depression.
 But companionship is a very broad topic and can be divided into many different types.
-From acute onset to seeing a doctor, taking medications, and then stabilization and recovery, I realized that my needs for companionship vary at each stage.
+From having acute onset to seeing a doctor, taking medications, and then stabilization and recovery, I realized that my needs for companionship varied at each stage.
-I tried to categorize and summarize the various types of companionship that people with depression need.
+I will categorize and summarize the various types of companionship that people with depression need.

 During acute onset, the focus of companionship is to ensure the patient's safety, preventing them from suicide or self-harm, as well as guarantee basic nutrients intake, helping them eat and drink.